neoooks/linear-regression/README.md

-# Linear-Regression-Model
+# Linear Regression

-Making predictions using the Linear Regression model alongside model adequacy checks, to evaluate the goodness-of-fit using R^2 and adjusted R^2.
+Making predictions using Linear Regression alongside model adequacy checks, to evaluate the goodness-of-fit using R^2 and adjusted R^2.